AlexJReid/blog/content/posts/bigtable-filtering/index.md

 ![dummy data](dummy.png)

 Piping its output through `impbt` imports the rows into the Cloud Bigtable table.
 50,000 rows were added in about a minute.
-The utility was run on Cloud Shell, so it is possible that network bandwidth was the limiting factor.
+The command was run on Cloud Shell, so it is possible that network bandwidth and a parallelism of `1` was a limiting factor.

 ![import](import.png)